PhilipThomas99/Data-Visualization-Udacity/README.md

 ### Design

 #### Final Design Objective
-My final goal is to visualize two graphs:
+My final goal is to visualize three graphs:

+- Show the historical prices of the oil.
+Hopefully witht this graph, the reader appreciates the volatility of the oil price.
-- how much barrel of oil that we could buy with an ounce of gold.
+- Make a graph that shows how much barrel of oil that we could buy with an ounce of gold.
-- how much Big Mac that we could buy with a barrel of oil.
+- Make a graph that shows how much Big Mac that we could buy with a barrel of oil.

 #### Data Processing (in R)
 After I got the Monthly West Texas Intermediate (WTI) Oil and Gold data from [Quandl.com](https://www.quandl.com/), I then clean the data a little bit.
 Here's What I done: